CIAO: the CNR-IMAA atmospheric observatory

 The CNR-IMAA Atmospheric Observatory (CIAO) is located in Tito Scalo, 6 km far from Potenza, Southern Italy, on the Apennine mountains (40.60N, 15.72E, 760 m a.s.l.) and less than 150 km from the West, South and East coasts.
 The site is in a plain surrounded by low mountains (<1100 m a.s.l.).
 The observatory operates in a typical mountain weather strongly influenced by Mediterranean atmospheric circulation, resulting in generally dry, hot summers and cold winters.
 In this location phenomena like orographically-induced effects on cloud formation can be studied.
 The site is representative of the Mediterranean area and is affected by a large number of Saharan dust intrusions each year.

 CIAO represents a well-established ground-based remote-sensing observatory for the study of weather and climate.
 The observatory consists of a combination of advanced systems able to provide high quality long-term observations of aerosol and cloud properties.
 Since 2000, systematic observations of aerosol, water vapour and clouds have been collected and the acquisition of new active and passive microwave profilers has strengthened the equipment required for performing accurate aerosol and cloud observations.
 Currently, CIAO represents the largest ground-based remote-sensing station in the Mediterranean Basin and is one of the first atmospheric observatories in Europe.
-This potential has allowed CIAO to become one of the fifteen backbone stations of GRUAN.

 The main scientific objective is the long-term measurement for the climatology of aerosol and cloud properties.
 The observation strategy is mainly organized in order to provide quality assured measurements for satellite validation and model evaluation and to fully exploit the synergy and integration of the active and passive sensors for the improvement of the atmospheric profiling.